-Section 7.3 Fences and Walls
+Section 7.2 Fences and Walls

-- 7.3.1 The finished or "good" side of fences shall face outward, away from the subject property. - 7.3.2 Chain link fences shall not be used: a) between the primary building and any street; b) within 20 feet of any street; or c) in any location that would be prominently visible from any street.
-Where chain link fences are used, they shall be covered in a dark green or black vinyl or planted with vines that will grow into the fences. - 7.3.3 The height of fences and walls shall not exceed six (6) feet from grade unless the Planning Board agrees that a greater height is appropriate for additional screening purposes.
+- 7.2.1 The finished or "good" side of fences shall face outward, away from the subject property. - 7.2.2 Chain link fences shall not be used: a) between the primary building and any street; b) within 20 feet of any street; or c) in any location that would be prominently visible from any street.
+Where chain link fences are used, they shall be covered in a dark green or black vinyl or planted with vines that will grow into the fences. - 7.2.3 The height of fences and walls shall not exceed 6 feet from grade unless the Planning Board determines that a greater height is appropriate for additional screening purposes.

-Section 7.4 Special Flood Hazard Areas:
+Section 7.3 Flood Zones

-All site plan proposals governed by these regulations having lands identified as Special Flood Hazard Areas in the "Flood Insurance Study for the County of Strafford, N.H.", together with the associated Flood Insurance Rate Maps shall meet the following requirements:
+All site plan proposals for projects on land identified as Special Flood Hazard Areas in the "Flood Insurance Study for the Town of Durham, N.H." and in the associated Flood Insurance Rate Maps and Flood boundary and Floodway maps of the Town of Durham shall meet the following requirements:

-- 7.4.1 Site Plan proposals, including their utilities and drainage, shall be located and designed to be consistent with the need to minimize flood damage. - 7.4.2 All public utilities and facilities, such as sewer, electrical and water systems shall be located and constructed to minimize or eliminate flood damage. - 7.4.3 Adequate drainage shall be provided to reduce exposure to flood hazards. - 7.4.4 All site plan proposals shall include base flood elevation data.
+- 1. Site Plan proposals, including their utilities and drainage, shall be located and designed to be consistent with the need to minimize flood damage. - 2.
+All public utilities and facilities, such as sewer, electrical and water systems shall be located and constructed to minimize or eliminate flood damage.